With summer slipping behind us and autumn activities beckoning, it’s time for a reality check: Holiday shopping season

 Saving an extra $500 now will add to your festivities while keeping holiday debt hangover at bay.
 It doesn’t have to be painful.
 Put $72 a week away now, and you’ll have $504 by Black Friday (Nov.
 23).

 1. Check your everyday spending

 2. Declutter for dollars

 Sell that stuff you don’t use anymore and is just taking up room in your home, garage or, worse, in a rented storage unit.
 Clear a room every week — and your basement, attic and garage — and you might make enough to pay for all your holiday shopping.
 When the holidays roll around, you’ll also have a tidier home.

 You may also want to seek a local consignment shop to sell your goods for you.
 While many consignment stores specialize in clothing, some focus on antiques, baby items or furniture.

 3. Pocket insurance savings

 Savings vary by state and depend on how much you raise the deductible.

 4. Pare monthly payments

 Drop a gym membership and instead get cheap workout equipment, or just walk, bike or jog your way to fitness.
 Curtail your cable bill by cutting out premium channels or cutting the cord altogether.
 In the age of smartphones, see if losing your landline will save you money.
-And look at that smartphone plan again, are you overpaying?
-You may be buying more minutes or data than you use.
+And look at that smartphone plan again; are you overpaying?

 5. Withhold less